pritomsaha/pritomsaha.github.io/_pages/publications.md

 (*equal contribution, ✉corresponding author)

 ### 2025
+1. Youan Cong*, **Pritom Saha Akash***, Cheng Wang*, and Kevin Chen-Chuan Chang.
+Query Optimization for Parametric Knowledge Refinement in Retrieval-Augmented Large Language Models.
+Findings of the 2025 Conference on Empirical Methods in Natural Language Processing **(EMNLP Findings)**.
+2025.

-1. **Pritom Saha Akash**, and Kevin Chen-Chuan Chang.
+2. **Pritom Saha Akash**, and Kevin Chen-Chuan Chang.
 Understanding Cross-Domain Adaptation in Low-Resource Topic Modeling.
 The 63rd Annual Meeting of the Association for Computational Linguistics (**ACL**).
 2025.
-2. Lam Thanh Do, Aaditya Bodke, **Pritom Saha Akash**, and Kevin Chen-Chuan Chang.
+3. Lam Thanh Do, Aaditya Bodke, **Pritom Saha Akash**, and Kevin Chen-Chuan Chang.
 ERU-KG: Efficient Reference-aligned Unsupervised Keyphrase Generation.The 63rd Annual Meeting of the Association for Computational Linguistics (**ACL**).
 2025.
-3. Duy A. Nguyen, Rishi Kesav Mohan, Van Yang, **Pritom Saha Akash**, and Kevin Chen-Chuan Chang.
+4. Duy A. Nguyen, Rishi Kesav Mohan, Van Yang, **Pritom Saha Akash**, and Kevin Chen-Chuan Chang.
 RL-based Query Rewriting with Distilled LLM for online E-Commerce Systems.
 Findings of the 63rd Annual Meeting of the Association for Computational Linguistics (**ACL Findings**).
 2025.

 ### 2024
 1. **Pritom Saha Akash**, Kevin Chen-Chuan Chang.
 Enhancing Short-Text Topic Modeling with LLM-Driven Context